persidastricl/persidastricl/README.md

 ## Atoms

 At the moment, a very simple (on my part) implementation of atoms exists based on the excellent work in the stmx library for common lisp.
 There is a `swap!` and a `reset!` function currently.
+In the future, a more 'from scratch' solution may be added.

 ## Conveniences

-Once these three elements were in place (persistent data structures, lazy sequences, and something like atoms), much of the familiar functionality and conveniences that I wanted could easily be implemented.
+Once these three elements were in place (persistent data structures, lazy sequences, and a basic implementation of STM atoms), much of the familiar functionality and conveniences that I wanted could easily be implemented.

 Much of what you can do with clojure around maps, sets, vectors, and lazy sequences you can do with this library (examples:  map, reduce, reduce-kv, keep, filter, remove, group-by, partition, interpose, juxt ... etc).
 See the core functions and methods for more.
-There are other functions and methods in various locations within the code that seemed better defined in those particular locations to me.
-The list of exported functions in `package.lisp` might also help.
+There are other functions and methods in various locations within the code that seemed better defined in those particular locations to me but at the cost of them not being as easy to discover (especially since this library is not yet sufficiently doucmented).
+The list of exported functions in `package.lisp` should also help.

 Some common lisp conveniences